-2009 ANNUAL MEETING OF STOCKHOLDERS
+2010 ANNUAL MEETING OF STOCKHOLDERS

-Date: June 2, 2009 Time: 11:00 A.M. local time Location: Conn's, Inc., 3295 College Street, Beaumont, Texas 77701 Record Date and Number of Votes: April 17, 2009.
-Holders of our common stock are entitled to one vote for each share of common stock they owned as of the close of business on April 17, 2009.
+Date: May 25, 2010 Time: 11:00 A.M., local time Location: Conn's, Inc., 3295 College Street, Beaumont, Texas 77701 Record Date and Number of Votes: April 1, 2010.
+Holders of our common stock are entitled to one vote for each share of common stock they owned as of the close of business on April 1, 2010.
 You may not cumulate votes.
-Agenda: 1. to elect ten (10) directors; 2. to ratify the Audit Committee's appointment of Ernst & Young, LLP as our independent public accountants for the fiscal year ending January 31, 2010; and 3. to transact such other business as may properly come before the meeting.
+Agenda: 1. to elect nine (9) directors; to ratify the Audit Committee's appointment of Ernst &amp; Young, LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2011; and 3. to transact such other business as may properly come before the meeting.
 Proxies: Unless you tell us on the enclosed form of proxy to vote differently, we will vote signed returned proxies "FOR" the board nominees.
 The proxy holders will use their discretion on other matters.
 If a nominee cannot or will not serve as a director, the proxy holders will vote for a person whom they believe will carry on our present policies.
-Proxies Solicited By: The Board of Directors First Mailing Date: We are first mailing this Proxy Statement and the form of proxy on or about April 23, 2009.
-Revoking Your Proxy: You may revoke your proxy before it is voted at the meeting.
-To revoke your proxy, follow the procedures listed on page 2 under "General Information Regarding the 2009 Annual Meeting of Stockholders; Revocation of Proxies."
-PLEASE VOTE BY RETURNING YOUR PROXY.
+Proxies Solicited By: The board of directors Distribution Date: The proxy materials, including this proxy statement, proxy card or voting instruction card and our Annual Report on Form 10-K, are being distributed and made available on or about April 14, 2010 Revoking Your Proxy: You may revoke your proxy before it is voted at the meeting.
+To revoke your proxy, follow the procedures beginning on page 2 under "General Information Regarding the 2010 Annual Meeting of Stockholders; Revocation of Proxies."

 YOUR VOTE IS IMPORTANT.
+PLEASE VOTE PROMPTLY.
 Prompt return of your proxy will help reduce the costs of re-solicitation.